conan-io/conan-io.github.io/_posts/2021-07-09-New-conan-release-1-38.markdown

 documentation](https://docs.conan.io/en/latest/reference/conanfile/dependencies.html#iterating-dependencies)
 for more details on what helper properties are available.

-## Support for `jinja2` syntax in conan profiles
+## Support for `jinja2` syntax in Conan profiles

-After many users requests on having more powerful profiles and doing some exploratory attemps with other implementations we have finally decided to experimentally provide Conan profiles to support `jinja2` templating syntax.
+After many users requested having more powerful profiles we made some exploratory attempts with different implementations and we have finally decided to experimentally provide Conan profiles to support `jinja2` templating syntax.
 This provides Conan profiles with some very useful capabilities.
-The only thing to be done is naming the profile with the `.jinja` extension.
+The only thing to be done is to name the profile with the `.jinja` extension.
 Let's see some of those
 capabilities:

 * Using environment variables in profiles.
 Python `os` module is added to the render context so we can read environment variables using pure Python syntax.
-Also you can define variables for using later.
+Also, you can define variables for use later.

         {% raw %}